travis-ci/docs-travis-ci-com/user/ci-environment.md

 while retaining the environment variables defined and belonging to secondary groups given above in `usermod`.

+### Build system information

+In the build log, relevant software versions (including the available language versions) is show in the "Build system information".

 ## Go VM images

-The following additional Go runtimes are installed:  1.0.3, 1.1.2, 1.2.2.

 The following aliases are available, and are recommended in order to minimize frictions when images are updated: